flegaspi700/GDA_Case_Study/Bike Share/Case Study Roadmap - Ask.md

     2. Consider key stakeholders

 Deliverable
-A clear statement of the business task
+A clear statement of the business tasks